LSU fends off Yale rally for 79-74 win

 The Bulldogs pulled within 19-17 and 21-19 but they couldn’t catch the Tigers.

-Waters passed to Bigby-Williams for a dunk that pushed the margin into double figures at 34-23.
+Waters passed to Bigby-Williams for a dunk that pushed the margin into double figures at 34-23 with 5:31 left in the half.

 Yale briefly cut the deficit back to nine before Waters led an LSU push down the stretch.
-He scored five of the Tigers’ final 11 points, finishing with a layup that gave LSU a 45-29 halftime lead.
+He scored five of the Tigers’ final 11 points of the half, finishing with a layup that gave LSU a 45-29 halftime lead.

 —Field Level Media